- Both Asperger’s and ADHD can lead to difficulty in socializing, communicating, learning, and developing, but for different reasons.

-Attention deficit hyperactivity disorder (ADHD) and Asperger’s syndrome (AS) are very familiar terms for parents today.
-Many parents have faced an ADHD or AS diagnosis with their children, while other parents worry they will one day.
+Asperger’s syndrome (AS) and attention deficit hyperactivity disorder (ADHD) are familiar terms for parents today.
+Many parents have faced an AS or ADHD diagnosis with their children, while others worry they will one day.

-An increase in diagnosis and an increase in understanding about autism and ADHD, means more children are being diagnosed earlier than ever before.
-Early diagnosis is the best way to effectively treat both conditions.
-Sometimes, however, pinpointing a child’s problem isn’t all that easy.
+Both conditions develop early in life and have similar symptoms.
+They can lead to difficulty in socializing, communicating, learning, and developing, but for different reasons.
+A better understanding of Asperger’s and ADHD means more children are being diagnosed than ever before, and at an earlier age.
+Early diagnosis is the best way to effectively treat both conditions, but pinpointing a child’s issues isn’t always easy.

-Asperger’s syndrome (AS) is part of a group of conditions called autistic spectrum disorders.
+Asperger’s syndrome is part of a group of neurodevelopmental conditions called autistic spectrum disorders.
 AS may prevent children from socializing freely and communicating clearly.
 Children with AS may develop repetitive, restrictive behaviors.
-This may include an attachment to a specific item or the need for a strict schedule.
+These behaviors may include an attachment to a specific item or the need for a strict schedule.

-Disorders on the autism spectrum range from mild to severe.
-Experts categorize Asperger’s as a mild disorder.
-Many individuals with AS can lead an almost normal life.
-Behavioral therapy and counseling can help them cope with their AS symptoms.
+Disorders on the autism spectrum range from mild to severe, with Asperger’s as a mild form.
+Many people with AS can lead a healthy life, and behavioral therapy and counseling can help AS symptoms.

-Attention deficit hyperactivity disorder (ADHD) is a childhood disorder.
-Children with ADHD have trouble paying attention, focusing, and learning.
-Some children will outgrow their symptoms as they get older.
-Other children will continue to experience symptoms of ADHD through their adolescent years and into adulthood.
+Attention deficit hyperactivity disorder develops in childhood.
+Children with ADHD have trouble paying attention, focusing, and possibly learning.
+Some children will experience a significant decrease in symptoms as they get older.
+Others will continue to experience ADHD symptoms through their adolescent years into adulthood.

 - social awkwardness and difficulty interacting with others